temporalio/edu-errstrat-dotnet-code/exercises/rollback-with-saga/README.md

 2. In the `catch` block of the `PizzaWorkflow`, call `await CompensateAsync()`.
 Now if `ValidateCreditCard` fails, first we roll back on `SendBill` by calling `RefundCustomer`.
 Next, we will roll back on `UpdateInventory` by calling `revertInventory`.
 3. Save the file.

-## Part C: Test the Rollback of Your Activities
+## Part E: Test the Rollback of Your Activities

 To run the Workflow: